What is Social Media ROI?

 Understanding your organization’s social media ROI is necessary to ensure that social media is worth the time and resources that you’re contributing to it.
 Knowing the return will also help you understand what is (and isn’t) working.
 You can understand what platforms are better options for you, what content works well, the value of getting social users onto your site, and where you can improve or expand.
 It’s also helpful when you’re trying to prove to supervisors or donors that all your tweeting is really worth it.

-In order to get an accurate idea of the ROI of your organization’s social media, you’ll need to:
+In order to get an accurate idea of your organization’s social media ROI, you’ll need to:

 - Set goals